normandavey/HUPO-PSI-IDP/README.md

 * define the rules and guidelines for the curation of IDP literature and annotation of IDP data

 The main projects supported by the group are the definition and development of the MIADE guidelines, PSI-ID XML format, PSI-ID TAB format and PSI-ID controlled vocabulary.

+#### Documentation:
+The draft report "Preliminary draft of the standards and guidelines for the exchange of structural data relating to intrinsically disordered protein regions" is available [here](https://docs.google.com/document/d/1vVGQ40wyZAT27CBaWFdg2FTJK-AoAfPo2b1H-Uk6Fgo/edit?usp=sharing).

+#### Funding:
+This project was initialised with funding from ELIXIR for the implementation study: “Integration and standardisation of intrinsically disordered protein data”.